 RIP bases policy impact and success on the knowledge and calculations made by the economic actors thereby solving the calculation and knowledge problem in an operational structure that more closely approximates participatory constitutional economics.

 This, to a large extent explains the tendencies in macroeconomic policies that have persisted for the last 50 years favouring the rise in asset values and the steady decline in real wages.
 This is the result of an over-concern with the valuation in all assets including corporate shares while at the same time, under quantitative easing, diverting money away from productive investment and productivity.
 As a result shares are no longer a productive investment where the price-to-earnings ratio provide an indication of corporate performance linked to efficiency and productivity.
 Share have become divorced from productive investment and only serve as a store of value with no relationship to supply side productivity.
+This is why in the "productivity" row under the assets diagram above productivity is marked by "n.r." indicating not relevant.
 As is evident, this is completely the inverse of the interests of the majority of the constituency who are mainly wage-earners.
 The low interest rates under QE has destroyed personal savings while making funds easily accessible to corporations to be used to purchase and trade in assets.

 The governor of the Bank of England objected to a title of a report by the Economic Affairs Committee entitled, "Quantitative easing: a dangerous addiction?"